 6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Africa: Modern South Africa, 1652-Present: Read Less [-] HISTORY 112C Colonialism and Nationalism in Africa 4 Units Terms offered: Spring 2017, Spring 2015, Fall 2011 This course examines the nature and effects of European colonization of Africa, and African responses to the colonial encounter.
+Africa: Modern South Africa, 1652-Present: Read Less [-] HISTORY 112C Colonialism and Nationalism in Africa 4 Units Terms offered: Fall 2020, Spring 2017, Spring 2015 This course examines the nature and effects of European colonization of Africa, and African responses to the colonial encounter.
 Broad themes include colonial conquest and practices of administration, African responses to the imposition of colonial rule, colonial economies, labor migration, introduction and impact of Christianity and Western education; women and the colonial state, urbanization, social change, the apartheid system, liberation struggles, decolonization, and the colonial legacy.
-Colonialism and Nationalism in Africa: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for 112C after taking 100 section 4 (Fall 2005) or 100 section 1 (Fall or Spring 2007).
-Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: 6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
+Colonialism and Nationalism in Africa: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week .

+Summer: 6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
 Colonialism and Nationalism in Africa: Read Less [-] HISTORY 113B Modern Korean History 4 Units Terms offered: Spring 2020, Spring 2011, Spring 2010 This course will survey major social, economic, and political developments on the Korean peninsula from the middle of the 19th century.
 Modern Korean History: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
 Modern Korean History: Read Less [-] HISTORY 114A Politics, Culture, and Philosophy in South Asia before Modernity 4 Units Terms offered: Fall 2017, Fall 2016, Fall 2014 This course offers a historical introduction to the varied cultures of the Indian subcontinent from earliest times until the dawn of the modern world.
 We will discuss the development of political entities in the subcontinent until the establishment of colonial authority in the late eighteenth century through an exploration of their stories, plays, poetry, works of philosophy, painting and sculpture, produced in the intersection of Hinduism, Jainism, Buddhism, Islam and Christianity.
 Politics, Culture, and Philosophy in South Asia before Modernity: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: